Absorbent incontinence aids

 Remember: Prevention is better than cure!

-1. Gentle cleansing with water
+1. Gentle cleaning with water

-• Products without soap additive
+• Products without added soap

-1. Gentle cleansing without water
+1. Gentle cleaning without water

 • the skin is cleansed and supplied with nutrients